In this Raspberry Pi light sensor tutorial, I show you how to connect the photoresistor sensor up to the GPIO pins correctly.

 #!/usr/local/bin/python import RPi.GPIO as GPIO import time

-Since we only have one input/output pin we only need to set one variable.
+Since we only have one input/output pin, we only need to set one variable.
 Set this variable to the number of the pin you have acting as the input/output pin.

 GPIO.setmode(GPIO.BOARD) #define the pin that goes to the circuit pin_to_circuit = 7

 Once the pin goes high, we return the count value to the main function.
-You can use this value to turn on and off an LED, activate something else or just log the data and keep statistics on any variance in light.
+You can use this value to turn on and off an LED, activate something else, or log the data and keep statistics on any variance in light.

-def rc_time (pin_to_circuit): count = 0 #Output on the pin for GPIO.setup(pin_to_circuit, GPIO.OUT) GPIO.output(pin_to_circuit, GPIO.LOW) time.sleep(0.1) #Change the pin back to input GPIO.setup(pin_to_circuit, GPIO.IN) #Count until the pin goes high while (GPIO.input(pin_to_circuit) == GPIO.LOW): count += 1 return count #Catch when script is interrupted, cleanup correctly try: # Main loop while True: print rc_time(pin_to_circuit) except KeyboardInterrupt: pass finally: GPIO.cleanup()
+def rc_time (pin_to_circuit): count = 0 #Output on the pin for GPIO.setup(pin_to_circuit, GPIO.OUT) GPIO.output(pin_to_circuit, GPIO.LOW) time.sleep(0.1) #Change the pin back to input GPIO.setup(pin_to_circuit, GPIO.IN) #Count until the pin goes high while (GPIO.input(pin_to_circuit) == GPIO.LOW): count += 1 return count #Catch when script is interrupted, cleanup correctly try: # Main loop while True: print(rc_time(pin_to_circuit)) except KeyboardInterrupt: pass finally: GPIO.cleanup()

-Deploying & The Code Running on your Raspberry Pi
+Running the Code on your Raspberry Pi

-This step is incredibly easy but I will quickly go through the steps so you can have it up and running on your Pi as quickly and smoothly as possible.
+This step is incredibly easy, but I will quickly go through the steps so you can have it up and running on your Pi as quickly and smoothly as possible.

-If you want to learn more about the GPIO pins and how to update/install the software be sure to check out my tutorial on setting up the GPIO pins on the Raspberry Pi.
+If you want to learn more about the GPIO pins and how to update and install the software, then be sure to check out my tutorial on setting up the GPIO pins on the Raspberry Pi.

-Alternatively, you can copy and paste the code just make sure the file is a python script.
+Alternatively, you can copy and paste the code just make sure the file is a Python script.

 sudo nano light_sensor.py

-Once you’re done in the file simply use ctrl x then y to save and exit.
+Once you’re done in the file, simply use ctrl x then y to save and exit.

-Finally run the code by using the following command:
+Finally, run the code by using the following command.

 sudo python light_sensor.py

-I hope you now have the script working and you’re receiving data that correctly reflects the changes in light on the sensor.
+I hope you now have the script working, and you’re receiving data that correctly reflects the changes in light on the sensor.
 If you’re having trouble, please don’t hesitate to leave a comment below.

 Improving Accuracy & Possible Uses

-- Garden monitor – A light sensor could be used in a garden to check how much sun a certain area of the garden is getting.
+Garden monitor – A light sensor could be used in a garden to check how much sun a certain area of the garden is getting.
 This could be useful information if you’re planting something that needs lots of sun or vice versa.

 I hope you have been able to set up this Raspberry Pi light sensor without any issues.
-If you do come across a problem, have feedback, I have missed something or anything else you would like to say then feel free to drop a comment below.
+If you do come across a problem, have feedback, I have missed something, or anything else you would like to say, then feel free to drop a comment below.